rikvdkleij/intellij-haskell/README.md

 1. Plugin does not support multi package projects;
 2. IntelliJ has a nice terminal plugin;
 3. Developed plugin on Linux.
 Also tested on OSX;
-4. Windows is not supported.
-Maybe it will work okay but I can not test it;
+4. Windows is not supported;
-5. When navigating to declaration (called `Class` in IntelliJ menu) goes slow, it helps to increase heap size of IntelliJ;
+5. `About Haskell project` in `Help` menu shows which Haskell GHC/tools are used by plugin for project;

 # How to build project
 1. Clone this project;